ingowald/optix7course/README.md

 Samplers, etc., in the newly introduced OptiX 7.

-To do this, this repo intentionally does not provide *one* example that has the final code, but instead is split into 10 smaller examples, each of which modifies and extends the previous one, hopefully in a way that it is relatively easy to spot the differences (i.e., to spot what exactly had to be added to go from "A" to "B").
+To do this, this repo intentionally does not provide *one* example that has the final code, but instead is split into 12 smaller examples, each of which modifies and extends the previous one, hopefully in a way that it is relatively easy to spot the differences (i.e., to spot what exactly had to be added to go from "A" to "B").

-Note this tutorial does (intentionally) not end in a overwhelming wow-factor full-featured renderer - it's aim is to *only* help you get *started* with OptiX 7, exactly up to the point where "Textbook Ray Tracing 101" would usually kick in.
+Note this tutorial does (intentionally) not end in a overwhelming-wow-factor full-featured renderer - its aim is to *only* help you get *started* with OptiX 7, exactly up to the point where "Textbook Ray Tracing 101" would usually kick in.

 With that - enjoy!